Mitchellhum/Glacify/doc/validator_class.rst

 **************
 The validator base class helps you define the structure of your validation model.

-.. autoclass:: glacier.base.ValidationBase
+.. autoclass:: glacify.base.ValidationBase

 Column
 ******
 Each validator should define its column attributes as Column objects.

-.. autoclass:: glacier.column.Column
+.. autoclass:: glacify.column.Column

 ValidationSettings
 ******************
 The validator allows the user to change model-wide settings.

-.. automodule:: glacier.settings.ValidationSettings
+.. automodule:: glacify.settings.ValidationSettings